Are you looking for growth and independence in a creative workplace?

 - The full-time employment position reports directly to the Online Manager and is based out of the Winnipeg Office.

-- Shortlisted candidates will be provided with a formatting assignment for consideration prior to their interview.
+- Shortlisted candidates will be provided with a social media assignment for consideration prior to their interview.

 The importance of understanding Canada by examining the histories of its people is an anchoring belief of Canada’s History.
 Established as a national charitable organization in 1994 through the generous support of the Hudson’s Bay Company History Foundation, we bring relevance and awareness to a diverse past, illuminating the people, places and events that unites us as Canadians.
 Our work includes: Canada’s History magazine and Kayak: Canada’s History Magazine for Kids, CanadasHistory.ca and HistoireCanada.ca and the Governor General’s History Awards.